CameronShum/spotify-playlist-search/README.md

 ## Design
 The design for the web app is done in [Figma](https://www.figma.com/file/9Ov5HPPh6w6iuFjbSLPNHB/Shopify-Front-end-Challenge-2021).

-The design is made to be simple to be intuitive and unrestrictive to the user.
+The design is made to be simple, intuitive, and unrestrictive to the user.
 The search bar is at the top to promote the apps primary functionality.
 It is also designed with mobile in mind, to allow for a near seamless transition.
 When possible a word is replaced with an icon, this allows the app to be more user friendly, by not relying on a person's native language.

-All buttons and icons are designed custom.
-All the components are built custom as well.
+All buttons and icons are designed by myself.
+All the components are built from scratch as well.

 ## Performance
 To get better performance the app goes through a few perfomance optimizations.
-The rerender time for nominating a movie was reduced from ~30ms average per movie to ~15ms average per movie, measured with the React DevTools Flamegraph.
+The rerender time for nominating a movie was reduced from ~30ms per movie to ~15ms per movie, this is measured with the React DevTools Flamegraph.
 The current web app has additional rerenders for better user feedback, although many of these rerenders are <5ms.

 <figure>
   <figcaption>